 - While you draw, LISTEN TO YOUR FAVORITE SONGS, ONE BY ONE.

 Finally, here is our Thinking wall on Padlet, where I keep track of our sessions and what we covered so far.
 We submit feedbacks on our sessions directly on the platform, but I also like having a session collection on my own.

 I am a visual learner so I enjoy creating mind maps and boards and I believe it also helps children remember what we learned.

 Not being able to talk doesn’t have to mean a session needs to be canceled!

 Learning can take place anytime and anyplace, as long as tools are provided!
 The children loved it, but they still wanted to see me, so the conclusion is that this method works, but it cannot replace the real conversation.
 This WebQuest I created for the Granny Cloud in Genial.ly was a complete success!

 If you wish to know more about the Granny Cloud and what does it take to be a granny, please consult the official website.
 I plan to write about my first session and the application process in separate posts.
 I will also write about all the things I created in Genial.ly in another post, including other WebQuests and escape rooms.

 Have you ever considered volunteering online?
-What do you think about creating a WebQuest in Genial.ly?
+What do you think about creating a WebQuest in Genial.ly or volunteering for the Granny Cloud?
 Do you believe that you can impact children via online sessions?
 Write in the chatbox, or via the contact page, I would love to hear your opinion!